opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 !!! tip "Tip"

-    Replace the `<admin-password>` with the password you copied from the json output
+    Replace the `<admin-password>` with the password string you copied from the json output

 OR use this command